HemanthCU/Distributed-File-System/README.md

-# Network Systems Programming Assignment 4
+# Distributed File System

-This is an assignment to maintain a distributed file system that will split up a file into multiple parts and store these parts into 4 separate servers.
+This is a project to maintain a distributed file system that will split up a file into multiple parts and store these parts into 4 separate servers.
 The 4 parts are split up and 2 parts are sent each to each of the 4 servers creating a redundancy by making 2 copies of each part.

 The program also authenticates the user based on a dfc.conf file and comapres it with the usernames and passwords in the dfs.conf file.